Honda’s Corporate Social Responsibility Report

-Honda North America, Inc. – Corporate Social Responsibility Report FY 18 (ending March 30, 2018)
+Honda North America, Inc. – Corporate Social Responsibility Report FY 19 (ending March 30, 2019)

-Honda seeks to be a company that society wants to exist, creating products and technologies that improve the lives of people, while minimizing the environmental impacts of our products and business operations to ensure a sustainable future for society.
+Honda’s mission is creating products and technologies that improve the lives of people, while minimizing the environmental impacts of our products and business operations to ensure a sustainable future for society.
 Honda is committed to making positive contributions to the communities where we live and do business; to socially responsible business practices; and to the promotion of diversity in our workforce and supply chain.

 Honda Battle of the Bands (HBOB) – Honda provides Historically Black College and University (HBCU) marching bands with an once-in-a-lifetime opportunity to deliver a dynamic performance on a national stage.

 • With the HBOB program on hiatus in FY19, Honda maintained its commitment to the HBCU community by awarding $200,000 in grants to HBCUs that participated in the 2018 HBOB program.
 Since the program’s inception, more than $2.5 million in music education grants have been awarded to HBCUs.